Zurück zum Blog

 Yii is a component-based PHP framework suitable for developing web applications quickly and efficiently.
 The abbreviation Yii stands for “Yes It Is!”.
 Understanding Yii requires some object-oriented programming knowledge since Yii functions mostly as an OOP framework.

-Yii can be utilized for creating any kind of a web application such as forums, CMS, ecommerce platforms, RESTful web services, applications that require to operate with high amounts of traffic and plenty more.
+Yii can be used to create any kind of web application, such as forums, CMS, eCommerce platforms, RESTful web services, applications that handle high volumes of traffic, and much more.

 Yii2

-Yii 2.0 is the second version of Yii, featuring several important updates for a better and more optimized workflow.
-Some of these upgrades include: script management and assets, CSRF security tokens, multi-tier caching support, query builders, RBAC, validators, namespaces, Gii, i18n supports, and more.
+Yii 2.0 is the second version of Yii, featuring several important updates to improve workflow and optimization.
+Some of these upgrades include: script management and assets, CSRF security tokens, multi-tier caching support, query builders, RBAC, validators, namespaces, Gii support, i18n support, and more.

 Zend